Gianni Vattimo: Biography

 Gianteresio Vattimo was born in Turin, Piedmont.
 He studied philosophy under the existentialist Luigi Pareyson at the University of Turin, and graduated with a laurea in 1959.
-In 1963 he moved to Heidelberg and studied with Karl Löwith, Habermas and Hans-Georg Gadamer with a scholarship of the Alexander von Humboldt Foundation.
+In 1963 he moved to the University of Heidelberg and studied with Karl Löwith, Jürgen Habermas and Hans-Georg Gadamer with a scholarship from the Alexander von Humboldt Foundation.
 Then, Vattimo returned to Turin where he became assistant professor in 1964, and later full professor of Aesthetics in 1969.
-While remaining at Turin, becoming Professor of Theoretical Philosophy in 1982, he has been a visiting professor at a number of American Universities.
+While remaining at Turin, becoming Professor of Theoretical Philosophy in 1982, he had been a visiting professor at a number of American Universities.

-For his works, he received honorary degrees from the universities of La Plata, Palermo, Madrid, Havana, San Marcos of Lima.
+For his works, he received honorary degrees from the universities of La Plata, Palermo, Madrid, Havana, and San Marcos of Lima.

-Vattimo says he was exempted from military service.
+Vattimo said he was exempted from military service.

 After being active in the Radical Party, the short-lived Alleanza per Torino, and the Democrats of the Left, Vattimo joined the Party of Italian Communists.
-He was elected a member of the European Parliament first in 1999 and for a second mandate in 2009.
+He was elected a member of the European Parliament first time in 1999 and for a second mandate in 2009.

-He is openly gay and a nihilist who has embraced Friedrich Nietzsche's idea of God's death.